szilard/shinyvalidinp/README.md

 This function takes a white-list approach (i.e. specify what is allowed) vs a black-list approach (specify what is forbidden).
 In the latter case it is always easy to forget about something and open a vulnerability.
-It is also always recommended to restrict the input as much as possible (for example if you know that your input has just 2 values use `pattern = "^((value1)|(value2))$"")` instead of the default `pattern="^[[:alnum:]. _-]+$"`).
+It is also always recommended to restrict the input as much as possible (for example if you know that your input has just 2 values use `pattern = "^((value1)|(value2))$")` instead of the default `pattern="^[[:alnum:]. _-]+$"`).

 #### Alternatives

-An alternative approach would be to use prepared statements, but currently for example the `RMySQL` package does not support that.
+An alternative approach (considered usually the most secure) would be to use prepared statements, but currently for example the `RMySQL` package does not support that.

 Another approach would be to use character "escaping", for example the `mysqlEscapeStrings` function in case of `RMySQL`, but that has had in the past bugs/vulnerabilities.

+If you are using `dplyr`, then you get some basic validation automatically, but that's meant mainly to prevent accidental misuse, not an attack.
+As Hadley says "This is unlikely to prevent any serious attack, but should make it unlikely that you produce invalid sql".

 #### Additional defenses